middletemplelibrary/history-of-the-library/README.md

        url="https://github.com/user-attachments/assets/7a3e5c2d-996c-41ec-8691-5864b77e1239">

-## Postwar and towards a new the Library
+## Postwar and towards a new Library

 Soon after the war, a temporary Library was built on the site where Nos.
 2 and 3 Brick Court once stood (where the car park is situated today).
 It was opened 21st November 1946 by the Queen Mother and housed around 50,000 books.
 Despite war and damage, the Library continued its work, even accepting donations from other libraries, such as the Edward Sage donation lower down the page.
 <br /><br />